 General yoga classes

 Generally, several meetings are necessary to evolve a practice which can then serve the person for a while.
 The first meeting takes longer as I need to get to know you and find out about you.
 Then a short practice is taught, which the person goes away and practises, ideally every day.
 Usually the next meeting takes place fairly soon after the first, so that I can see whether the practice needs changing: this may be for a variety of reasons – sometimes the person is ready to progress, sometimes other priorities surface, sometimes the practice needs to be refined, sometimes people just want something different.
 This pattern of checking and refining continues, with the intervals between classes usually becoming gradually longer.
 Some people are happy to come for about four classes and then feel that they can be independent for quite a while.
-Others prefer to continue to come back at intervals of, perhaps, 4, 6 or 8 weeks.
+Others prefer to continue to come back at intervals, which can be anything from one week upward.
 Every one is different, everyone unique.
 Everyone can establish their own pattern.

 This is what one person said, after only one visit: ‘Thank you so much for the breathing exercises.
 They have made a tremendous difference…and I no longer feel I am breathing through cottonwool.
 I do them regularly every day sitting up in bed with my cup of tea and it’s so relaxing.’

 And another wrote: ‘I just wanted to thank you for yesterday.
 I carried on with slow exhalations all day.
 By the time I went to bed I was relaxed, normal tiredness, and slept well.
 I achieved a lot during the afternoon too.
 Thank you.’

 I usually see people in my home in Milborne St Andrew, or on Zoom.
 It is easy to meet online or Zoom – contact me if you are interested.